Argyle-Software/sphincsplus/readme.md

 The test vectors are pre-built and located in the [KAT folder](./tests/KAT/).
 There is a bash script to generate these locally.

 See the [testing readme](./tests/readme.md) for more comprehensive info.

 ---

-## Benchmarking

-Uses criterion for benchmarking.
-If you have GNUPlot installed it will generate statistical graphs in `target/criterion/`.

-See the [benchmarking readme](./benches/readme.md) for information on correct usage.

----

-## Fuzzing

-The fuzzing suite uses honggfuzz, installation and instructions are on the [fuzzing](./fuzz/readme.md) page.

----

-## WebAssembly

----

-## Security Considerations

----